 Past Talk Hosts

-She has also spoken in international forums such as the United Nations, the Ecocity World Summit (Abu Dhabi and Melbourne), and the Conference on World Affairs.
+She has also spoken in international forums such as the United Nations, the Ecocity World Summit (Abu Dhabi, Melbourne and Vancouver), Norman Foster Foundation—Madrid, the Denver Biennial of the Americas, Mansueto Symposium on Cities and the Conference on World Affairs.

 “Theresa Williamson gave a wonderfully comprehensive and insightful talk to our faculty and students about the history of favelas in Rio and the major misconceptions about these neighborhoods.
 We hope to have her back for another talk and collaborations in the coming year.” — Dr. Marshall C. Eakin, Professor of History, Vanderbilt University